 Mosa Mack Science features earth, physical, and life science units aimed at middle school classrooms; each unit emphasizes the NGSS Science and Engineering Practices.
-Students start by watching a cartoon featuring the likable character Mosa Mack, Science Detective, a young woman who solves science problems.
-Teachers can organize each unit around a host of provided materials: lesson plans, graphic organizers, quizzes, slideshow presentations, videos, and rubrics.
+Students start by watching either a live-action video or a cartoon featuring the likable character Mosa Mack, Science Detective, a young woman who solves science problems.
+Teachers can then organize each unit around a host of provided materials: lesson plans, graphic organizers, quizzes, slideshow presentations, videos, and rubrics.

-The videos here are used to introduce a problem, like the Mystery of the Ailing Fern, as well as the high-yield vocabulary necessary to create a solution.
-The program's Lesson 2: The Make is a hands-on investigation where students might find themselves at stations, exploring the different states of matter.
+The videos -- both phenomenon-focused and animated -- introduce a problem, like the Mystery of the Ailing Fern, as well as the high-yield vocabulary necessary to create a solution.
+The program's Lesson 2: The Make or The Lab is a hands-on investigation where students might find themselves at stations, exploring the different states of matter.
 Lesson 3: The Engineer closes each unit with a design challenge where students can use the content they've learned so far.

 Mosa Mack Science places scientific phenomena first in its units.
 Like Mystery Science and other NGSS science programs, Mosa Mack engages kids with a scientific puzzle to solve.
-In the second lesson (The Make), teachers have access to plans with leveled differentiation options.
+In the second lesson (The Make or The Lab), teachers have access to plans with leveled differentiation options.
 Level 1 is simply a teacher demo, while level 4 has students completely design and conduct an investigation themselves, addressing the NGSS Science and Engineering Practices.
 A few of the inquiry investigations could seem a little bit unnecessary.
-For example, creating a model to see the effect that trapped heat has on temperature; most middle school kids will get -- without the investigation -- that this makes it warmer.
+For example, creating a model to see the effect that trapped heat has on temperature: Most middle school kids will get -- without the investigation -- that this makes it warmer.
 In Mosa Mack's third lesson (The Engineer), kids solve engaging design challenges.
-In one scenario, students help a pet store owner who has run out of oxygen pumps -- they'll learn about photosynthesis before engineering a solution using the water plant Elodea.
+In one scenario, students help a pet store owner who has run out of oxygen pumps; they learn about photosynthesis before engineering a solution using the water plant Elodea.
 Sample solutions and detailed descriptions of needed materials support teachers throughout.

 Key Standards Supported